Find Affordable College Courses

 Fayette, IA

-Upper Iowa University ranked #6 on this year’s Most Popular Online Psychology Schools in the Plains States Region list.
-Located in the rural area of Fayette, UIU is a private not-for-profit school with a small student population.
+Upper Iowa University did quite well in this year’s ranking of the best schools for psychology students.
+It came in at #6 on the list.
+Located in the remote area of Fayette, UIU is a private not-for-profit school with a small student population.

 On average, psychology graduates from UIU take out $41,478 in student loans while working on their degree.

-Southeast Missouri State University came in at #7 in this year’s edition of the Most Popular Online Psychology Schools in the Plains States Region ranking.
-Southeast Missouri State University is a medium-sized public school located in the city of Cape Girardeau.
+Southeast Missouri State University ranked #7 on this year’s Most Popular Online Psychology Schools in the Plains States Region list.
+Southeast Missouri State University is a moderately-sized public school located in the city of Cape Girardeau.

 After completing their degree, psychology graduates from Southeast Missouri State University carry an average student debtload of $25,984.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $143.